 Generally, we recommend brands never work with influencers with less than 75% credible followers, as this is an almost definite sign of fraud.

-Most Norwiegian influencers are authentic audience builders, while another group are almost entirely unreliable.
+Most Norwegian influencers are authentic audience builders, while another group are almost entirely unreliable.

 But how many Norway influencers have actually purchased followers?

-About 1/3 of Norwiegian influencers appear to have purchased at least some Instagram followers.
+About 1/3 of Norwegian influencers appear to have purchased at least some Instagram followers.

 9/100 are certainly fraudulent, with less than 50% of their audience being legitimate.